 Transverse otolith sections of Atlantic croaker show very clear, easily identified marks that can be used for aging.
-Typical sections have an opaque core surrounded by a blurred opaque band, composed of fine opaque and translucent zones (Figure 5.80).
+Typical sections have an opaque core surrounded by a blurred opaque band, composed of fine opaque and translucent zones (Figure 5.87).
 This band represents the first annulus.
-Because of Atlantic croaker's spawning season, the width of the first annulus varies among individuals.
-Spawning typically occurs from November through January while annuli deposition occurs from December through May (Figure 5.81).
-Late-spawned fish have a very narrow band that is almost continuous with the core; earlyspawned fish have a wide, well-defined band clearly separated from the core.
-Because of this variation in width and proximity to the core, the first annulus is sometimes difficult to identify.
+Because of Atlantic croaker's spawning season, the width of the first annulus varies among individual fish.
+Spawning typically occurs from August through November (Barbieri et al. 1994) with a peak in October (Holt et al. 1985), therefore the accepted birthdate for this species is October 1.
+Annuli deposition occurs from December through May (Figure 5.88) which was validated by Barger (1985) who reported that almost no Atlantic croaker otoliths had annuli on the margins from June to November, but they all did by March (Figure 5.89).
+Late-spawned fish have a very narrow band that is almost continuous with the core; early-spawned fish have a wide, well-defined band clearly separated from the core.
+Because of this

-Figure 5.80 Otolith section of an age-8 Atlantic croaker.
-Black arrows indicate annuli.
-Note first annulus appears as a blur or smudge.
+Figure 5.87 Otolith section from age-8 Atlantic croaker.
+Arrows indicate annuli.
+Note: first annulus (approximately 3 months) is smudge near to core and not counted.